UNDERSTANDING FACIAL ATTRACTIVENESS AND FACIAL AGING

 For females in particular, ample volume in cheeks and lips (not exceeding a reasonable limit) plays an important role as demonstrated in the images of two women commonly appreciated as sexy, Sophia Loren and Racquel Welch.
 Similar fulfillment of these criteria with an emphasis on rectangular facial shape and a wide jaw are seen in popular male figures like Brad Pitt and David Beckham.

-In summary, without consciously thinking about it, if we see smooth skin with uniform pigmentation draped over a symmetric, proportionally balanced oval to heart-shaped face where facial elements tend to reflect the average of the population, and include high round cheekbones, large eyes, and full lips in a female or a strong jaw in a male, we automatically think, “ This looks good.”
-To no surprise to sociologists, the peak occurrence of both the “youthful” and “attractive” appearance corresponds with the highpoint of fertility in the late teens to early 20‘s.
-It should be no surprise that this age corresponds with that found in the overwhelming majority of the facial images seen in commercial advertisement.
+In summary, without consciously thinking about it, if we see smooth skin with uniform pigmentation draped over a symmetric, proportionally balanced, oval to heart-shaped face where facial elements tend to reflect the average of the population, and include high round cheekbones, large eyes, and full lips in a female or a strong jaw in a male, our human brain is drawn hedonistically toward staring at this and we automatically think, “ This looks good.”

 THE PROCESS OF FACIAL AGING